26 Types of Bats Found In Texas! (ID GUIDE)

 • Medium-sized bat with extraordinarily long and thin ears.
 Lumps on each side of the nose.

-• Dense fur all over, colors vary from grayish brown to brown.
-Their wingspan is approximately 12 to 13 inches.
+• Dense fur all over, and colors vary from grayish brown to brown.
+Their wingspan is approximately 12 inches (30 cm).

 It’s pretty easy to see how these bats got their name!
 Their large ears are essential, as they help them distinguish between ambient noise and sounds of prey or predators.